Delivering on our Sustainability Targets

 By 2030, Bayer aims to:

-- Enable our farming customers to reduce their on-field greenhouse gas emissions per mass unit of crop produced by 30% compared to the overall base year emission intensity1.
+- Enable our farming customers to reduce their on-field greenhouse gas emissions per mass unit of crop produced by 30% by 2030 compared to the overall base year emission intensity1.
 This applies to the highest greenhouse gas emitting crop systems in the regions Bayer serves with its products.2

 - Reduce the treated-area-weighted environmental impact per hectare of our global crop protection portfolio by 30% by 2030 against a 2014 – 2018 average baseline.

-1Our reduction target refers to an overall base year greenhouse gas intensity that includes the weighted emission intensities of 18 crop-country combinations.
-Base years are defined individually for each crop-country combination, using data from either harvest year 2020, 2021 or 2022 depending on the availability of data.
+1 Our reduction target refers to an overall base year greenhouse gas intensity that includes the weighted emission intensities of 17 crop-country combinations (CCC).
+In 2024, the CCC Australia-Cotton was removed from the scope due to the unavailability of data.
+Base years are defined individually for each CCC, using data from either harvest year 2021 or 2022 depending on the availability of data.
+Base years were adjusted in 2024 due to additional data requirements based on an updated GHG calculator methodology and lack of data availability from prior years.

-2The crop-country combinations Italy-Corn and Spain-Corn were not selected based on these factors but were additionally included because data were already available.
+2 The CCCs Italy-Corn and Spain-Corn were not selected based on these factors but were additionally included because data were already available.